 Their servers are packed with extra features you don’t typically find with many of their competitors.

 Plus, they throw in an exclusive discount that brings the pricing for this advanced host down to the lowest levels in the industry.

 Here’s a quick look at some of the highlights:

-During our 24-month tracking period, their uptime dipped below their 99.90% uptime guarantee threshold only twice.
-Both January and July 2018 were just below the threshold of 99.89%.
+During our 24-month tracking period, their uptime dipped below their 99.90% uptime guarantee threshold only once.
+July 2018 was just below the threshold with an uptime of 99.89%.